ChandniManak/JenkinsSharedLibrary/README.md

 # JenkinsSharedLibrary

-This is Jenkins Shared Library making use of jenkinsfiles and groovy scripts.
+This is Jenkins Shared Library containing jenkinsfiles and groovy scripts.